HHS/OPRE-OPS/docs/adr/001-record-architecture-decisions.md

 ## Decision

-We will use Architecture Decision Records, as described by Michael Nygard in this article: http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions and more robustly detailed and demonstrated [here](https://adr.github.io).
+We will use Architecture Decision Records, as described by Michael Nygard in this article: [Documenting Architecture Decisions](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) and more robustly detailed and demonstrated [here](https://adr.github.io).

 ## Consequences